YinuoWang-25/intro-to-os/Notes/P1L2_introduction_to_os.md

 The Operating System is the layer of software that sits **between** the hardware components and the higher level applications.

-Main Functions of an Operating System
+### Main Functions of an Operating System

-Operating systems hide hardware complexity.
-You don't want to have to worry about the nuts and bolts of interacting with storage devices when you are writing an application.
+1. Hide hardware complexity.<br>
     The operating system provides a higher level abstraction, the file, with a number of operations - like read and write - which applications can interact with.

-Operating systems manages underlying hardware resources.
+2.  manages underlying hardware resources. <br>
     Operating system allocates memory for applications, schedules them for execution on the CPU, controls access to various network devices and so on.

-Provides isolation and protection.
+3. Provides isolation and protection.<br>
     When applications are running concurrently, the operation system has to ensure that they can do what they need to without hurting one another.
 For example, memory allocated to each application must not be readable/writable from another application.

-Operating System Definition
+## Operating System Definition

-An operating system is a layer of systems software that
+An operating system is a layer of systems software that:

-directly has privileged access to the underlying hardware;
+- directly has privileged access to the underlying hardware
+- hide the hardware complexity
-manages hardware on behalf of one or more applications according to some predefined policies.
+- manages hardware on behalf of one or more applications according to some predefined policies.
-Ensures that applications are isolated and protected from one another Operating System Examples
+- Ensures that applications are isolated and protected from one another

+## Operating System Examples

+Certain operating systems may target:

+- desktop environment
+- embedded environment
-Certain operating systems may target the desktop environment, while others may target an embedded environment, while still others may target a mainframe or a server environment.
+- a mainframe or a server environment

-For our purposes, we will focus mainly on operating systems for desktop environments and embedded environments.
+We will focus on operating systems for desktop environments and embedded environments.

 For desktop operating systems we have:

-Microsoft Windows
+- Microsoft Windows
-Unix-based systems OS X Linux
+- Unix-based
+  - Mac OSX (BSD)
+  - Linux (Ubuntu, Centos, Fedora)

 For embedded operating systems:

-Android
+- Android
-iOS
+- iOS
-Symbian
+- Symbian

-OS Elements
+## OS Elements

-To achieve its goals, an operating systems provides a number of high level abstractions, as well as a number of mechanisms to operate on these abstractions.
+To achieve its goals, an operating systems provides:

+1. High level **abstractions**
+2. **mechanisms** to operate on these abstractions.
+3. **Policies** (how mechanisms will be used)

-Examples of abstractions include:
+### Examples of abstractions

+- application abstractions: process, thread
-process, thread (application abstractions) file, socket, memory page (hardware abstractions) Corresponding mechanisms could be:
+- hardware abstractions: file, socket, memory page

+### Corresponding mechanisms

-create/schedule
+- create/schedule
-open/write/allocate
+- open/write/allocate

+### Policies (how mechanisms will be used)

+- least-recently used (LRU)
+- earliest deadline first (EDF)

 Operating systems may also integrate specific policies that determine exactly how the mechanisms will be used to manage the underlying hardware.

 For example, a policy could determine the maximum number of sockets that a process has access to.